 Beaked whales have been tagged and exposed to sonar across multiple efforts (e.g., AUTEC, 3S2, SOCAL BRS, Atlantic BRS).
 During the SOCAL BRS, a tagged Baird's beaked whale exposed to simulated mid-frequency active sonar within 3 km increased swim speed and modified its dive behavior (Stimpert et al., 2014).
-One goose-beaked whale (formerly Cuvier's beaked whale) was also incidentally exposed to real Navy sonar located over 100 km away in addition to the source used in the controlled exposure study, and the authors did not detect similar responses at comparable received levels.
-Received levels from the mid-frequency active sonar signals from the controlled (3.4 to 9.5 km) and incidental (118 km) exposures were calculated as 84 to 144 and 78 to 106 dB re 1 μ Pa, respectively, indicating that context of the exposures (e.g., source proximity, controlled source ramp-up) may have been a significant factor in the responses to the simulated sonars (DeRuiter et al., 2013b).
+One goose-beaked whale was also incidentally exposed to real Navy sonar located over 100 km away in addition to the source used in the controlled exposure study, and the authors did not detect similar responses at comparable received levels.
+Received levels from the mid-frequency active sonar signals from the controlled (3.4-9.5 km) and incidental (118 km) exposures were calculated as 84-144 and 78-106 dB re 1 $\mu$ Pa, respectively, indicating that context of the exposures (e.g., source proximity, controlled source ramp-up) may have been a significant factor in the responses to the simulated sonars (DeRuiter et al., 2013b).